SonarSource/sonar-java/docs/CUSTOM_RULES_101.md

 >
 > Before going further, be sure to have the adequate version of the SonarQube Java Analyzer with your SonarQube instance.
 The dependency over the Java Analyzer of our custom plugin is defined in its `pom`, as seen in the first chapter of this tutorial.
 We consequently provide two distinct `pom` files mapping both the `7.9` LTS version of SonarQube, as well as its latest release, version `8.8`.
 >
-> * If your instance is SonarQube `7.9` LTS version, make sure to update the Java Analyzer to its latest compatible version through the SonarQube marketplace (it should be version version `6.3.2.22818`), and then use this the file `pom_SQ_7_9_LTS.xml` file to build the project.
+> * If your instance is SonarQube `7.9` LTS version, make sure to update the Java Analyzer to its latest compatible version through the SonarQube marketplace (it should be version `6.3.2.22818`), and then use this the file `pom_SQ_7_9_LTS.xml` file to build the project.
 > * If you are using a SonarQube `8.8`, then you won't have the possibility to update the Java Analyzer independently anymore.
 Consequently, use the file `pom_SQ_8_8.xml` to build the project.
 >